Sums-shadow/Sums-shadow/README.md

 ---

-### 🚀 Software engineer - Network engineer - Mobile & Web Developer - Pentester
+### 🚀 Software engineer - Network engineer - Mobile & Web Developer - DevOps

 I'm a software developer with a strong passion for building scalable, robust, and elegant web and mobile applications.
 I love diving into both front-end and back-end challenges, as well as exploring DevOps and system-level tools.